- Mission Statement

 - d)Effective votes are all votes except the abstention votes and the invalid votes.A candidate shall receive at least 1/2 of all effective votes to be the President; a candidate shall receive at least 1/4 of all effective votes to be the Vice President; a candidate shall receive at least 1/6 of all effective votes to be the 2nd Vice President.
 When this condition is satisfied, the candidates who receive the most votes, the 2nd most votes and the 3rd most votes will be the President, the Vice President and the 2nd Vice President respectively

-- e)If no candidates are willing to run, or if no candidates are elected to replace the President and/or Vice-President(s), the current President and/or Vice-President(s) will retain one more term.
+- e)If no candidates are willing to run, or if no candidates are elected to replace the President and/or Vice-President(s), all the Association’s activities shall be put on held and the General Assembly shall reorganize a voting in two weeks till the new President is elected.

 - f)The election for President and Vice-President(s) shall normally take place on the last weekend of March in the election year.
 If the election cannot be held on that weekend due to special reasons, upon request by the Election Group and approval by the current Governing Board, the election can be held on an alternative date.